Kiuwan logo

 Step 6: Validate and Test Models

-Once threat models are in place, teams should validate and test them regularly.
-Ongoing testing will keep models up-to-date and secure applications against new threats as they develop.
+Once threat models are in place, teams should regularly validate and test them.
+Ongoing testing will keep models up to date and secure applications against new threats as they emerge.
 DevSecOps teams should integrate continuous testing into the CI/CD pipeline through:

 • Automated scanning tools that examine the code base, such as Kiuwan’s Insights (SCA)